skyblock-wiki/wiki-resource-packs/Hypixel+/README.md

 ## Generate CSS
 To generate the CSS, [node.js](https://nodejs.org/) must be installed on your machine, and then you can run `npm run generate`, which will create a css file in a `dist` folder

+You can also run this just to test if the `wiki-resource-pack-map.mjs` file is correct, as it will output if any of the local file locations don't exist